Elections with Few Voters: Candidate Control Can Be Easy

-Now it suffices to prove that for each two vertex candidates $u,v \in A'$, we also have $(u,v) \in A'$.
-To show this, first observe there is a total of $h+2(h+1)\cdot {h \choose 2}=h\cdot(h+2{h \choose 2})=h\cdot k$ voters from the first three groups that will give points to the newly added candidates.
-Since each added candidate can have at most $h$~points, it follows that $\|A'\|=k$ and each added candidate receives exactly $h$~points.
-By the observations regarding preference orders $R(i,j)$ and $R'(i,j)$, $(u,v) \notin A'$, then, some vertex candidate or some edge candidate would be ranked first by at least two voters from the third group.
-If this were the case for an edge candidate, then---including the votes from the second group---this candidate would have more than $h$~points and $p$ would not be a winner.
-If this were the case for a vertex candidate (and neither of the edge candidates were ranked first by more than one of the voters in the third group), then this vertex candidate would receive at least $h$~points from the voters in the third group and one point from the voters in the first group.
+Now, to show that $G$ has a multi-colored clique of order~$h$, it suffices to show that for each two vertices~$u,v\in A'$ we have that $(u,v)\in A'$.
+Consider two arbitrary vertices~$u,v\in A'$ and let $i,j$ be two colors with $u\in V_i(G)$ and $v\in V_j(G)$.
+As per our previous reasoning, let $(u',v'), (v',u')\in A$ denote the pair of edge candidates that corresponds to the color pair $(i,j)$, that is, $u'\in V_i(G)$ and $v'\in V_j(G)$.
+We show that $(u,v) = (u',v')$.
+Suppose for the sake of contradiction that $(u,v)\neq (u',v')$, implying that either $u\neq u'$ or $v\neq v'$.
+Let us assume, without loss of generality, that $u\neq u'$ (the case with $v\neq v'$ is analogous).
+First, observe that there is a total of $h+2(h+1)\cdot {h \choose 2}= h^3 =h\cdot k$ voters in the first three voter groups and they all give points to the newly added candidates.
+Since each added candidate can have at most $h$~points, it follows that $|A'|=k$ and each added candidate receives exactly $h$~points.
+By the observations regarding preference orders $R(i,j)$ and $R'(i,j)$ (in their definition, before this proof), and by obsevation (iii) above, either vertex candidate~$u$ or edge candidate~$(u',v')$ is ranked first by at least two voters from the third group.
+If this were the case for edge candidate~$(u',v')$, then---including the voters from the second group---this candidate would have more than $h$~points and $p$ would not be a winner.
+If this were the case for vertex candidate~$u$ (and none of the edge candidates were ranked first by more than one of the voters in the third group), then this vertex candidate would receive at least $h$~points from the voters in the third group and one point from the voters in the first group.
 Again, $p$ would not be a winner.
-Thus, it must be that $(u,v) \in A'$.
-However, this proves that $G$ has a multi-colored clique of order~$h$. \end{proof}
+Thus it must be that $(u,v) = (u',v')$, implying that for each $u, v \in A'$, there is an edge $\{u,v\}$ in the graph and, so, $G$ contains a multi-colored clique of order $h$. \end{proof}

-\begin{corollary} For each fixed integer $t$, $t \geq 2$, $t$-Approval-CCAC is $\wone$-hard, when parameterized by the number of voters. \end{corollary}

-\begin{proof} It suffices to use the same proof as in the case of Lemma~\ref{lem:plurality-ccac}, but where for each voter, we introduce additional $t-1$ registered dummy candidates which this voter ranks first (each voter ranks all the remaining dummy candidates last).
-In this way, each dummy candidate has exactly one point.
-The reasoning for the correctness proof works in the same way. \end{proof}